 - DO let the train of your dress drag.
 Yes you’re wedding dress is going to get SERIOUSLY DIRTY!
-Mine’s now a lovely shade of pinky/red from the dust left over from the dust storm.
+My daughters of simone wedding dress is now a lovely shade of pinky/red from the dust left over from the dust storm.
 But if you’re trying to hold your dress up in every photo, you’ll regret it, so trains down ladies!

 - DON’t always stick to tradition if you don’t want to.
 I had a Man of Honour!!
 And we had a celebrant do the ‘legal’ bits of the ceremony and John’s brother did the rest of the ceremony or the ‘illegal bits’ as he like to put it!

 - DO make a speech (Bride’s) if you want to.
 It’s not the 1950’s so ladies if you want to grab the mic and have a chat then off you go!